zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

   > 3.The signed message is then **transmitted** to the central office along with the **digital signature**.
   > 4. Upon **receiving** the message, the central office uses the **public key** from the branch office to **verify** the digital signature.
 If the verification is **successful**, it **confirms** that the message was indeed sent by the branch office and has no tampered with during transit.
   > 5. With the authenticity and integrity of the message **verified**, the central office can **proceed** to act on the instructions provided in the message, such as updating the account balance.
 > Authentication ensures if the message is intercepted by a malicious entity during transit, they would not be able forge or modify the message without detection.
-The use of digital signatures provides a secure method for authentication of the origin message for trust and security.
+The use of digital signatures provides a secure authentication of the origin message for trust and security.

 3. Non-repudiation: The signer cannot **deny** their intention of the transaction since the DS uniquely binds them to it.
 An entity that has signed some information cannot at a later time deny having signed it.
 Similarly, access to the access public key only does not enable a fraudulent party to fake a valid signature.
 Ensuring that secret keys used for authentication and non-repudiation have not been revoked before their usage.
 Revocation of key-pairs to prevent leaked secret keys from being exploited by unauthorized.
 > [!Note]